abc-datacamp/abc-intro-2-r/chapter2.md

 # Add state.division to the data frame as a column called division

-# Use plot() to visualize the size distribution of state within each division
+# Use plot() to visualize the size distribution of states within each division
 plot(area ~ division, data = state.db)

 # Use plot() to visualize latitude as a function of longtitude